-Housing and Accommodation Support Initiative (HASI) services provided in NSW are reported as Specialised mental health service-supported mental health housing places and so are considered out-of-scope as residential services according to the Mental Health Establishments NMDS.
+Housing and Accommodation Support Initiative (HASI) services provided in NSW are reported as Specialised mental health service-supported mental health housing places.
 In 2016, Community Living Supports (CLS) commenced to support more people with severe mental illness to access the same type of support provided in HASI.
+Both HASI and CLS are out of scope as Residential mental health care services.